svenbieg/FlashMemory/Readme.md

 <p>
 I've got some new chips with all pins connected.
 The main-menu in my Windows desktop database editor<br />
-is still making problems, i just don't have time to test it at the moment.
+is still not working, i just don't have time to test it at the moment.
 </p>

 <img src="https://github.com/user-attachments/assets/5fda08b0-36f2-4e57-9867-fd3b3a7e95d8" width="250" />